caseyszilagyi/Cellular-Automata/doc/DESIGN.md

 - The simulation class uses the stepper to make singular steps in the simulation.
-  The details for performing a step is done within each cell type for the given simulation, as well as in the simultion stepper class.
+  The details for performing a step is done within each cell type for the given simulation, as well as in the simulation stepper class.

 - The displayManager class is what is calling the makeStep function in the simulation class.
-Each time this is done, the front end can call the getGridDisplay method to get an integer array that has all of the details to display the grid (including shape)
+Each time this is done, the front end can call the getGridDisplay method to get an integer array that has all the details to display the grid (including shape).

 #### Core Classes
 - `Grid` holds configuration of all `Cell` and `Patch` objects in a simulation.
 Can be queried to provide an encoding of Object placements.